Cultural Muslims: Definition

 In Central Asia and in former communist countries, the term "cultural Muslim" came into use to describe those who wished their "Muslim" identity to be associated with certain national and ethnic rituals, rather than merely religious faith.

 Malise Ruthven (2000) discussed the terms "cultural Muslim" and "nominal Muslim" as follows:

 There is, however, a secondary meaning to Muslim which may shade into the first.
 A Muslim is one born to a Muslim father who takes on his or her parents' confessional identity without necessarily subscribing to the beliefs and practices associated with the faith, just as a Jew may describe him- or herself as Jewish without observing the Tanakh or Halacha.
 In non-Muslim societies, such Muslims may subscribe to, and be vested with, secular identities.
-The Muslims of Bosnia, descendants of Slavs who converted to Islam under Ottoman rule, are not always noted for attendance at prayer, abstention from alcohol, seclusion of women and other social practices associated with believing Muslims in other parts of the world.
+The Muslims of Bosnia, descendants of Slavs who converted to Islam under Ottoman rule, are not always noted for attendance at prayer, abstention from alcohol, and other social practices associated with believing Muslims in other parts of the world.
 They were officially designated as Muslims by nationality to distinguish them from Orthodox Serbs and Catholic Croats under the former Yugoslav communist regime.
 The label Muslim indicates their ethnicity and group allegiance, but not necessarily their religious beliefs.
 In this limited context (which may apply to other Muslim minorities in Europe and Asia), there may be no contradiction between being Muslim and being atheist or agnostic, just as there are Jewish atheists and Jewish agnostics.
 This secular definition of Muslim (sometimes the terms cultural Muslim or nominal Muslim are used) is very far from being uncontested.

 Scholar G. Hussein Rassool (2015) discussed the label "cultural Muslim" as follows:

 The label 'Cultural Muslim' is used in the literature to describe those Muslims who are religiously unobservant, secular or irreligious individuals who still identify with the Muslim culture due to family background, personal experiences, or the social and cultural environment in which they grew up.

 A cultural Muslim internalizes the Islamic cultural tradition, or way of thinking, as a frame of reference.
 Cultural Muslims are diverse in terms of norms, values, political opinions, and religious views.
 They retain a shared "discourse or structure of feeling" related to shared history and memories.

-The concept of a cultural Muslim – someone who identifies as a Muslim yet is not religious – is not always met with acceptance in conservative Islamic communities.
+The concept of a cultural Muslim – someone who identifies as a Muslim yet is not religious – is not always met with acceptance in Islamic communities.